-Fiori et al. (2010), using the Spherical Cap Harmonic Analysis (SCHA) technique, showed that convection can be increased by moving the lower latitude limit, but caution should be taken
+Fiori et al. (2010), using the Spherical Cap Harmonic Analysis (SCHA) technique, showed that convection can be increased by moving the lower latitude limit, but caution should be taken with the amount of data going into each pattern.
+Cousins and Shepherd (2010) demonstrated that the solutions to the statistical patterns were relatively insensitive to the lower latitude boundary.

 Under steady-state conditions a shielding electric field formed at the inner edge of the plasma sheet and associated with the region 2 field-aligned currents (FACs) counteracts the effects of the solar wind-driven magnetospheric convection at sub-auroral latitudes (Nishida 1968).
-This shielding electric field is directed in the opposite sense to the dawn-dusk convection electric field and varies on timescales ≤ 1 hour (Kelley et al. 1979).
+This shielding electric field is directed in the opposite sense to the dawn-dusk convection electric field and varies on time scales $\leq 1$ h (Kelley et al. 1979).
 There are two cases where significant electric fields may develop in the inner magnetosphere following IMF transitions which occur on timescales faster than the shielding layer can respond.
-The first is the "undershielding" scenario where a sudden intensification in convection causes the dawn-dusk electric field to penetrate to the inner magnetosphere and all the way to the equatorial ionosphere.
-The second case occurs when the IMF Bz component turns northward after prolonged southward IMF conditions and the shielding electric field becomes dominant over the convection electric field, known as "over-shielding".
+The first is the "under-shielding" scenario where a sudden intensification in convection causes the dawn-dusk electric field to penetrate to the inner magnetosphere and all the way to the equatorial ionosphere.
+The second case occurs when the IMF Bz component turns northward after prolonged southward IMF conditions and the shielding electric field becomes dominant over the convection electric field, known as "over-shielding."

-Ebihara et al. (2008) presented the first mid-latitude SuperDARN observations of the overshielding electric field using HOK.
+Ebihara et al. (2008) presented the first mid-latitude SuperDARN observations of the over-shielding electric field using HOK.
 They examined two reverse flow periods during a moderate geomagnetic storm, the first of which was attributed to over-shielding associated with a northward IMF turning while the second occurred during southward IMF conditions and could not be replicated in the ring current simulation.
 The second one is probably associated with a substorm.
-When a substorm occurs, over-shielding is shown to appear at low- and mid-latitudes without northward turning of IMF by global MHD simulation (Ebihara et al., 2014).
-A later study by Kikuchi et al. (2010) also examined over-shielding signatures during the same geomagnetic storm, although in the context of equatorial DP2 fluctuations attributed to alternating eastward and westward electrojets in the equatorial ionosphere.
+When a substorm occurs, over-shielding is shown to appear at lowand mid-latitudes without northward turning of IMF by global MHD simulation (Ebihara et al. 2014).
+A later study by Kikuchi et al. (2010) also examined over-shielding signatures during the same geomagnetic storm, although in the context of equatorial DP2 fluctuations were attributed to alternating eastward and westward electrojets in the equatorial ionosphere.
 Using mid-latitude SuperDARN contributions to the instantaneous global convection patterns, they suggested the dayside reverse flow vortices observed equatorward of the larger two-cell convection correspond to the region 2 FACs responsible for over-shielding at the equator.
-The study of over-/under-shielding phenomena with mid-latitude SuperDARN radars remains an underutilized capability and an area for future studies.
+The study of over-/under-shielding phenomena with mid-latitude SuperDARN radars remains an under-utilized capability and an area for future studies.